green-rab/CarDisplayTray/README.md

 [[Overview](#overview)] [[Parameters](#parameters)] [[HowTo - Resize objects with rounded edges](#howToRoundedEdges)]

 Designed for a BMW 520i from 1990.
-Integrates a display for a rear view camera and replaces the original drawer for cigarettes.
-When parking pull the drawer to the front, its hided during driving.
+Integrates a display for a rear view camera by replacing the original drawer for cigarettes.
+When parking you have to pull the tray to the front.
+During driving the display is hided in the center console of the car.

 ![Front view](pictures/carDisplayTray_front01.png "carDisplayTray_front01")
 ![Back view](pictures/carDisplayTray_back01.png "carDisplayTray_back01")